harvey007y/IdealAutomate/README.md

 In the 2-minute video video below, you will see how you can immediately start using IdealAutomate to wrap multi-line T-SQL statements in quotes to use in assignment to a variable in CSharp<br />
         <br /><a href="https://youtu.be/xSWJwEBKgqs" target="_blank"><img title="wrap multi-line T-SQL statements in quotes CSharp"  src="http://idealprogrammer.com/wp-photos/PutSqlInQuotesForCSharp.PNG" alt="wrap multi-line T-SQL in quotes CSharp" align="middle"/></a>   <br /><br />

-In the 9-minute video video below, you will see how you can automate the process of using Windows Snipping Tool to take notes into a wordpad document when watching video tutorials.<br />
+In the 9-minute video below, you will see how you can automate the process of using Windows Snipping Tool to take notes into a wordpad document when watching video tutorials.<br />
         <br /><a href="https://youtu.be/qhW5F059eBQ" target="_blank"><img title="automate using Windows Snipping Tool to take notes on Video Tutorials"  src="http://idealprogrammer.com/wp-photos/SnippingToolAutomation.PNG" alt="automate using Windows Snipping Tool to take notes on Video Tutorials" align="middle"/></a>   <br /><br />